-The location of the facilities will vary, requiring driving or other forms of travel.
-The travel demands will require each student to have a valid driver's license and/or a dependable mode of transportation, and valid car insurance.
+The location of the Supervised Experiential Learning facilities will vary and require students to drive or secure other forms of transportation to travel to and from SEL sites.
+Students are responsible to have a valid driver's license and valid car insurance and/or another dependable mode of transportation.
+Students are responsible for all travel fees and expenses related to travel to and from sites.
+These fees and expenses include, but are not limited to, fuel, parking, tolls, and car maintenance.
+Proof of valid car insurance may be required by SEL sites per affiliation agreement requirements.
 The student is responsible for their own liability and safety during travel to and from assigned supervised practice sites, field trips, meetings, and to and from all sites.